Xycone/iOrganise/README.md

     ```
 ### Creating the Docker CPU Image
 1. Start Docker Desktop.
-2. Open the CLI.
+2. Open the Windows Terminal.
 3. Run the command.
 Replace `<folder_path>` with the path to the project directory containing the Dockerfile:
     ```bash
     docker build -f Dockerfile.cpu -t iorganise-api-cpu-img <folder_path>
     ```
 ### Creating the Docker GPU Image
 1. Start Docker Desktop.
-2. Open the CLI.
+2. Open the Windows Terminal.
 3. Ensure that your CUDA version is >= 12.2
 4. Run the command.
 Replace `<folder_path>` with the path to the project directory containing the Dockerfile:
     ```bash